yunx-z/MLRC-Bench/README.md

 python main.py -m my_method -p test
 ```

+The goal of refactored code is to achieve the following requirements:

+Basically this command stays constant:
+`python main.py -m my_method -p dev/test`
+and then any code that could deal with evaluation metrics should be read_only and need to make sure read_only files don’t contain stuff that are necessary for training and that the agent could need to modify for their implementation.

 Others:
 - The LLM agent will be able to “see” all files under `env/` folder so make sure not to put any test-time information (including test data and model name used in test phases) there to avoid LLM agent “cheating”.
 - Remember to add labels of dev/test set to `ref/${TASK_NAME}`.
 Don't put them under `env/` folder otherwise LLM agents can "see" them.